cider-dft/CiderPress/docs/theory/gp.rst

 .. math:: \epsilon_i^m = \frac{\partial E}{\partial f_i^m}

-The exact particle-number derivatives at an integer electron number :math:`N` are :math:`-I` from below and :math:`-A` from above, where :math:`I` and :math:`A` are the ionization potential and electron affinity.
+The exact particle-number derivatives at an integer electron number :math:`N` are :math:`-I` from below and :math:`A` from above, where :math:`I` and :math:`A` are the ionization potential and electron affinity.
-Their derivative discontinuity enters the relation between a neutral-system LUMO and :math:`-A` in ordinary Kohn--Sham DFT.
+The DFT derivative discontinuity enters through the difference between a neutral system's lowest unoccupied orbital energy and its electron affinity :math:`A` in pure Kohn--Sham DFT.

-Occupation-derivative labels
-provide valence- and conduction-edge information with this distinction kept explicit.
+Occupation-derivative labels can provide both valence- and conduction-edge information.
 CIDER24X fits derivatives of the target energy contribution, :math:`\partial F/\partial f_i^m`.

 For exact exchange :math:`E_\mathrm{x}^\mathrm{exact}`, the occupation